 However, in order to get to this state of “mindfulness” throughout the day, it’s helpful to develop a few small habits that can make a world of difference.

 First of all, begin by doing things slowly, deliberately and with greater levels of concentration and care.
 It’s just too easy to rush through the day without giving much thought to anything that we do.
 It’s easy because it comes from habitual tendencies that we’ve built up over time.
-However, rushing through things on auto-pilot doesn’t give you the time to think and reflect about the choices and decisions you are making.
+However, rushing through things on auto-pilot doesn’t give you the time to think and reflect on the choices and decisions you are making.
 And if you’re not thinking and reflecting upon those choices and decisions then you never really know if you’re doing things in the most optimal way possible.

 However, some of us live very hectic lives, and it’s not always easy to stop or even slow down throughout the day.
 In such instances, it’s helpful to use a self-reflection journal at the end of the day where you can jot down your thoughts and feelings.
 But don’t just use it for this purpose.
 Use it to really sit and reflect on your day, on your choices, decisions, actions, social interactions, etc. Consider how you went about things, the outcomes you derived and how you could improve on things moving forward.
-In this way, you will be able to make improvements the following day to move yourself forward in a better way.
+In this way, you will be able to make improvements the following day to move forward in a better way.

 Finally, when all else fails and you are finding it very difficult to follow the guidelines presented here, then there is one simple thing that you can do that will help you become mindful of the moment.
 And this simple thing is “gratitude”.

 Periodically throughout the day stop yourself and ask two simple questions:

 These two questions will immediately bring you back to the moment and focus your mind on what’s most important in your life.
 No longer will you regret the past or stress about an uncertain future.
 Instead, you will be fully focused on what matters most right here, right now.